 We are for the destruction of a purely Jewish segregationist and confessional state.
 But that does not mean that we want to drive all Jews into the sea or to support yet another genocide.
 We want to convince as many Jews as we can that the best thing for them is to unite with the Arab workers in order to create a secular non-religious and non-racist egalitarian republic.

 In countries where the Jews constituted a compact oppressed majority in some territories (like the Falasha in Ethiopia) it was possible to advocate their right of self-determination, including autonomy or separation.
-However that right could not be extended to a group of people that wants to come into a new country to ethnically cleanse the local population.
+However that right cannot be extended to a group of people that wants to come into a new country to ethnically cleanse the local population.

 Zionism needs to trample on the rich cultural and linguistic traditions of the Arab, Ladino, Yiddish, Falasha and other Jewish communities in order to create a new Hebrew oppressive nation which is forged in bloodiest battles against the Arab natives.
-We need to emphasise the fact that the Israeli Jew community is, in fact, a multi-ethnic amalgam.
+We need to emphasise the fact that the Israeli Jewish community is, in fact, a multi-ethnic amalgam.
 Zionists try to unite them against a common enemy: the native Arab peoples.
 We should not help them in doing that.

 We need to defend many of these communities against the Zionists attempts to deny some of their most progressive traditions (like the Yiddish working class movements) and its discriminatory conditions in Israel.
 Begin and Likud tried to use the Oriental Jew resentment against the Azkenazim in a reactionary way: trying to transform them into the most patriotic anti-Arab pro-Israeli force.
 We should address the oriental Jews explaining that their enemies are not the Arab neighbours or natives but the capitalists and Zionists.

-A socialist, secular, multi-ethnic Republic.
+A socialist, secular, multi-ethnic Republic

 Our demand is for a socialist, secular, multi-ethnic and democratic Palestinian republic.
-In that country there live scores of communities: non-religious Jews and Arabs, secularised Russian-speaking Jews, Ladino-speaking Jews, Yiddish-speaking Jews, Arab-speaking Jews, Hebrew-speakers; non-Talmudic Jews (Samaritans, Falasha, Karaite), as well as Hasidic and non-Hasidic Jews; various Christian congregations (Armenians, Copts, Catholics (Roman and Orthodox); Maronnites, Protestants, etc.); Muslims (Shias, Sunni, etc.); Druses, Bedouins, Bahai, etc.
+In that country there would live scores of communities: non-religious Jews and Arabs, secularised Russian-speaking Jews, Ladino-speaking Jews, Yiddish-speaking Jews, Arab-speaking Jews, Hebrew-speakers; non-Talmudic Jews (Samaritans, Falasha, Karaite), as well as Hasidic and non-Hasidic Jews; various Christian congregations (Armenians, Copts, Catholics (Roman and Orthodox); Maronnites, Protestants, etc.); Muslims (Shias, Sunni, etc.); Druses, Bedouins, Bahai, etc.

 All these communities should have equal rights.
 No single community should impose its own religion onto the state.
 A secular constitution with a secular civic code should regulate their activities.
 There would not be special treatment for those of the same religion that come from other countries.
 Palestinians should have the right to return.